Eric-Ward475/Class-Notes/README.md

 Any review questions that are graded will not be posted until after the due date.

-**Notes for English novels will NOT be included, it is too time consuming for me to do alone**
+**Notes for English novels will NOT be included, it is too time consuming for me to do alone, although if someone could provide notes, I would add them in**

 ---
 ### Setup